GriffintheFolf/GriffintheFolf/README.md

 # Why, hello there.

 My name is Griffin.
-I am an 18-year-old student with an interest in systems administration and networking!
+I am a 20-year-old student with an interest in systems administration and networking!

 You can find out more at my site, [folf.gay](https://folf.gay).